 Treats up to 15 lbs of Garbanzo beans.

-Legumes grow best and produce more net nitrogen if inoculated with a special bacteria culture.
-Plants take nitrogen in from the air but bacteria, which form nodules on the roots of legumes such as peas, beans, favas, peanuts, lentils, vetch, Austrian peas, cowpeas, garbanzo beans, alfalfa, and clover, are the creatures actually responsible for "fixing" the nitrogen into a form available to the plant.
+Legumes grow best and produce more if the seeds are inoculated with a special bacteria culture before planting.
+These bacteria form nodules on the roots of legumes such as peas, beans, favas, peanuts, lentils, vetch, Austrian peas, cowpeas, garbanzo beans, alfalfa, and clover, "fixing" the nitrogen from the air into the soil nodules.
 Inoculants are especially important when planting one of these crops for the first time.
 These cultures are plant specific, so be sure to select the correct one for your crop.
+Directions are included.